 From strength to strength

-- An off day is not a setback it’s a blip.
+- I accept that an off day is not a setback it’s a blip.

-- Taking each day as it comes is ok and sometimes necessary.
+- I take each day as it comes (when this is necessary.)

-- How people perceive my illness does not matter, I will not feel pressure to explain myself.
+- I do not feel pressure to explain myself.

 - I am stronger than I feel.

-- I am strong enough to know when I need help and accept it graciously.
+- I am strong enough to know when I need help.

 Be kind to yourself

-- I will be patient with myself and my body, healing takes time.
+- I am patient with myself and my body.